TsykunovDmitriy/microscopy_automation.rubinai/README.md

 Package for automating leukocyte microscopy implemented in Python with used PyTorch deep learning framework.

 This application was created as part of a decision support system for a microscopy automation project.
-At the heart of the working are two convolutional neural networks.
-First for segmentation, second for classification.
+At the heart of the working there are two convolutional neural networks.
+First one is for segmentation, second one is for classification.
 The pipeline of detection and classification of leukocytes is presented in the figure below.

 ![alt text](https://raw.githubusercontent.com/TsykunovDmitriy/microscopy_automation.rubinai/master/pipeline_demonstration_1.png)